psousa50/hearts-ai/docs/game-models.md

 It should contain all the information needed to replay the game, including:

 - The game id
-- The players, their strategies and scores
+- The players (name, initial hand, strategy, score)
 - All the tricks
 - The winner